xelatihy/yocto-gl/docs/yocto/yocto_image.md

 Images are loaded with `load_image(filename,img,error)` and saved with `save_image(filename, img, error)`.
-Both loading and saving take a filename, an image buffer and returns whether or not the image was loaded successfully.
+Both loading and saving take a filename, an image buffer and return whether or not the image was loaded successfully.
 In the case of an error, the IO functions set the `error` string with a message suitable for displaying to a user.
 Yocto/Images supports loading and saving to JPG, PNG, TGA, BMP, HDR, EXR.
 Yocto/Image supports loading and saving of images that have 1-4 channels and have either float or byte channels.
 The number of channel and type is selected using overloads.